SalesConnection/Docusaurus-sc/docs/Add New User.md

   Name, telephone, email, staff category, account type and color (pick one to represent the user in the system).<br><br>
   *Note: Email is optional if the user only uses mobile device.<br><br>

-- **I have added the user to the system, what is the next step?**<br>

-  Ask the user to:<br>
-  1. Verify his account through a verification email sent from admin@salesconnection.my.
-He will receive another email with a password after verification.<br>
-  2. Download the Sales Connection app from Google Playstore or App Store.<br>
-  3. Log in using the registered phone number, or email address with a password.<br><br>

-&emsp;&emsp; *Note: Only email addresses that are verified will be sent.<br>

 </aside>